Isnor/formulatel/readme.md

 - [x] chart telemetry data
 - [ ] generic racing telemetry<->metric conversion?
 It will be a hassle to turn each protobuf into a metric manually, is there a better way?
 - [ ] build a dashboard for interesting telemetry data
-- [ ] realtime chart?
+- [ ] realtime charting with something like Grafana Live
 - [ ] opensearch?
-- [ ] eBPF packet inspection and routing - it'd be neat to route packets directly from the syscall using eBPF instead of from user-space in the `ingest` program.
 - [ ] insights?
 A lofty goal to be certain, but it'd be cool to alert on realtime data (ideal breaking point? racing line?
 I don't know) or maybe predict when the tires will die or something.
+- [ ] eBPF packet inspection and routing - it'd be neat to route packets directly from the syscall using eBPF.

 In the future, I hope to add support for more ingestion types and improve / standardize the protobufs as an open spec so that they can be used for more than one racing game and people can build their own stuff.